Since 2014/15, the UEFA Europa League winners have earned a significant bonus prize: a place in the following season's UEFA Champions League.

-The rule was first introduced in the 2014/15 season – for access to the 2015/16 competition – though winners were initially assured only of a Champions League play-off spot, going straight into the group stage if either themselves or the Champions League holders had already qualified via their domestic league.
-That, in fact, always happened in the three seasons that particular rule existed.
-In 2017/18, it switched to automatic entry for the 2018/19 season.
+Since 2017/18 – for access to the 2018/19 competition – the Europa League winners have been assured of a spot in the Champions League group stage.
+For the previous three campaigns, Europa League winners were guaranteed only a place in the play-offs, going straight into the group stage if either they or the Champions League holders had already qualified via their domestic league.
+That, in fact, happened in all three seasons that rule existed.

 Who has benefited so far?

-2014/15: Winners Sevilla (finished fifth in Liga)
+2014/15: Winners Sevilla qualified for 2015/16 UEFA Champions League (finished fifth in La Liga)

-2015/16: Winners Sevilla (seventh in Liga)
+2015/16: Winners Sevilla (seventh in La Liga)

-2016/17: Winners Manchester United (sixth in Premier League)
+2016/17: Winners Man United (sixth in Premier League)

-2020/21: Winners Villarreal (seventh in Liga)
+2020/21: Winners Villarreal (seventh in La Liga)

-2021/22: Frankfurt (11th in Bundesliga)
+2021/22: Winners Frankfurt (11th in Bundesliga)